I’ve been a paying customer for WestHost for the last 37 months. During that time, I’ve monitored their performance – avg. load time and uptime.

 Do we recommend WestHost?
 No, we don’t…

 WestHost is an average host.
 They have average uptime and average support.
-While they do throw in a free domain name for life, there’s not much to preach.

 You’d be better of finding a different host on our site.